Skip to main content

 object.writeCreate, update, and delete object definitions, attributes, and lists

-record.readRead records, search, and view timelines
+record.readRead records, search, view timelines, and access knowledge graph

 record.writeCreate, update, and delete records and list memberships